Queen of the Silk Road

 They think your Journey never really scanned.

 This is a sort-of rondeau redoublé, except that the first verse whose lines then get repeated as the final lines of the others is missing, and wasn’t written by me, but by James Elroy Flecker in his famous(ish) The Golden Journey to Samerkand.
-From what I can gather, the poem appeared both ‘album length’ in the play, and cut down to a ‘single’ containing only the last part, both of which end with the four lines I’ve borrowed here.
+From what I can gather, the poem appeared both ‘album length’ in a play, and cut down to a ‘single’ containing only the last part, both of which end with the four lines I’ve borrowed here.
 However, different references seem to say either ‘Golden Road’ or ‘Golden Journey’ in the last line, hence my second poem.
 ‘Darius’ is intended to be pronounced with the enphasis on the first syllable – I realise that some people place it on the second, but that just wrecks my rhythm.
 Incidentally, by ‘hatless-drunk’, I mean sunstroke.